Best Trello Alternatives 2024 (Top 10 Similar Competitors)

 Here is our top 10 list of good alternatives to Trello.
 They range from just one with only the basic tools, to more robust platforms with many different features.
 Some have free plans while others offer a range of premium packages.
 No one task management or project management tool is perfect for everyone.
 Read on to discover the ideal project management solution for you.

 Airtable is a project management software that is built like a smart database.
 This is one big step up from spreadsheets like Excel.
 It is very user-friendly yet quite powerful.
 It lets team members work together on tasks and projects in a variety of views.
-These include calendar views and kanban tools.
+These include calendar views and Kanban tools.
+You can learn how these tools compete against each other in different areas in our comprehensive Trello vs Airtable comparison.

 Airtable is best for: